veryalien/mycobit/README.md

 No SPI or I2C devices are supported.
 The SPI pins have been used as GPIO pins.
 I2C will probably not be supported.

-Unfortunately micropython on the micro:bit's nrf51822 doesn't leave much memory free and it was a struggle to get the final mycobit.py to be loaded successfully without any memory errors.
+Unfortunately micropython on the micro:bit's nrf51822 doesn't leave much memory free and it was a struggle to get the latest mycobit.py to be loaded successfully without any memory errors.
 The source has virtually no comments and lots of pretty whitespace and variable names have been manually omitted, minifying the source didn't make any difference any more.
 There are a couple of enhanced shift and rotate instructions in the latest version of the code.
-But, unfortunately, any further addtions seem to make the python too large or complex for it to be successfully compiled to byte-code when loaded.
-If you want to play with the mycobit python source code for your own programs, you can swtich things 'on' and 'off' by carefully commenting them out in the mu-editor and then re-loading the modified mycobit.py onto the micro:bit.
+But, unfortunately, any further addtions, or even subtle changes to the python code, seem to make the python too large or complex for it to be successfully compiled to byte-code when loaded.
+If you want to play with the mycobit python source code for your own programs, you can switch things 'on' and 'off' by carefully commenting them out in the mu-editor and then re-loading the modified mycobit.py onto the micro:bit.

-I've also made an (at the moment, unpublished) implementation for the banana pi bpi:bit, called mycobpibit, which includes the shift and rotate instructions.
+I've also made an (at the moment, unpublished) implementation for the banana pi bpi:bit, called mycobpibit, which also includes the shift and rotate instructions.
 The bpi:bit uses an esp32 and there is simply more free runtime memory available for micropython.
-The bpi:bit also has an RGB 5x5 LED display which is very nice indeed!
+The bpi:bit also has an RGB 5x5 LED display which is very nice indeed and mycobpibit includes additional display colour commands!